azyablov/crafting_srl_zabbix_template/README.md

 11. _**Discovery rules**_

-Coming to more sofisticated topic how to discover and monitor hierarhical structures and lists of dynamic objects/entities.
+Coming to more sophisticated topic how to discover and monitor hierarchical structures and lists of dynamic objects/entities.
 In order to solve it Zabbix is providing [low level discovery rules](https://www.zabbix.com/documentation/current/manual/discovery/low_level_discovery).

 ![Discovery rules][discovery_rules]

-The idea of dsicovery rules are indended to discover entities provided by NE as a list or array.
-Then utomatically create items, triggers, and graphs for these entities.
+The idea of discovery rules are indented to discover entities provided by NE as a list or array.
+Then automatically create items, triggers, and graphs for these entities.
 In this case you do not need to add manually them and you can start monitoring them automatically.
-More detailed infomation can be found in [officical documentation](https://www.zabbix.com/documentation/current/manual/discovery/low_level_discovery)
+More detailed information can be found in [official documentation](https://www.zabbix.com/documentation/current/manual/discovery/low_level_discovery)

 As soon items ara dynamic entities you need some way to create unique keys, substitute fields with real values in order to create item, triggers and graphs.
 LLD marcos are used to perform that tasks and very similar to yser marco, but start with ```#``` instead of ```$```.